CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Tracing galaxy evolution from the first billion years to Cosmic Noon

-\pcam surveys will be particularly suitable to uncover very dusty sources (including the most intense starbursts in the Universe) that are entirely missed by even the deepest optical/near-infrared surveys, over a broad luminosity range; out to $z>7$ \citep[e.g.,][]{riechers13b, riechers17, Strandet2016, Brisbin2017, Marrone2018, Wang2019, Reuter2020}.
-These sources are very rare, and only very small numbers are currently known at $z>5$, due to the limited sensitivity, wavelength coverage, and/or areas of past and current (sub)millimeter surveys (see \cite{riechers20a} for a recent overview).
-With its broad wavelength coverage, \pcam provides direct FIR color-based photometric redshifts for these sources, since they will appear as extremely red or 850 GHz ``dropout'' sources \citep{riechers17}.
-While such sources are bright in mm-wave surveys, they are only discriminated from the dominant lower-redshift foreground with the inclusion of the powerful shorter submillimeter wave bands of \pcam.
-By obtaining good statistics on this population of dusty, highly star-forming galaxies one can address important issues of galaxy evolution.
+By obtaining good statistics on this population of dusty, highly star-forming galaxies at higher redshifts than probed by {\it Herschel}, one can address important issues of galaxy evolution.
 For example: when and how did local ``red-and-dead'' ellipticals form?
-Two leading theories that link the evolutionary tracks are through major mergers, which trigger intense, yet short-lived starburst leaving behind a passively evolving elliptical, and massive star-forming galaxies that are starved of gas by a ``too-hot''.
-In the \pcam galaxy evolution survey, through the detection of large samples of dusty, star-forming galaxies at high-redshift, the mechanism of evolution into local ellipticals can be studied in detail.
+Two leading theories that link the evolutionary tracks are through major mergers, which trigger intense, yet short-lived starburst leaving behind a passively evolving elliptical, and massive star-forming galaxies that are starved of gas by a ``too-hot'' halo.
+Overall, in the \pcam galaxy evolution survey, through the detection of large samples of dusty, highly star-forming galaxies over a broad range of redshifts, the mechanism of evolution into local ellipticals can be studied in more statistical detail.